SeanDiondo/StudySmart/replit.md

 ## Overview

 CCIT Study Plan is an AI-powered educational platform designed for CCIT students.
 It provides personalized study planning, adaptive quiz generation, and intelligent performance analytics to enhance the learning experience.
-The system supports two primary user roles: Students, who create study plans, access materials, take quizzes, and track progress; and Administrators, who manage educational content.
+The system supports **multiple degree programs (BSIT, BSCS)** with program-specific filtering across all features.
+The system supports two primary user roles: Students, who create study plans, access materials, take quizzes, and track progress; and Administrators, who manage educational content including subject validation and program assignments.
 The project aims to provide an advanced, AI-driven learning platform with strong market potential in the education technology sector.

 ## User Preferences